What is an athletes' village really like?

 But the scale of an Olympic village dwarfs anything the Commonwealths can offer, even amid the worst of the pandemic restrictions.

-"It's a different world," swimmer Ross Murdoch says."When you see the numbers written down, it doesn't really make sense, but when you see 30 skyscrapers full of athletes… in Rio, they could fit three or four 747 jets in the dining hall.
+"It's a different world," swimmer Ross Murdoch says.
+"When you see the numbers written down, it doesn't really make sense, but when you see 30 skyscrapers full of athletes… in Rio, they could fit three or four 747 jets in the dining hall.
 It's colossal."

 McColgan adds: "London was my first real experience and I was just overwhelmed by it.
 It was so much bigger than I imagined.
 There were post offices, banks, nail salons.
 It was a city within four walls.